dsoprea/StripPreambleCs/README.md

 ### Practical

-This example is essentially taken from the CommandMatchers.cs file.
+This example is essentially taken from the *CommonMatchers.cs* file.
 This file has a class that statically describes some sample preambles for convenience.
 Feel free to submits pull-requests with matchers describing other common preambles.

 This is what we want to remove from the tops of our files: